 This depends on your personal vet’s price plans, and what work you need done.
 Expect to pay an average of around $400 for a professional clean, according to Costhelper.

 Naturally, however, this can vary wildly, though.
-The process of taking an older pet for a professional tooth cleaning is usually costlier.
+The process of taking an older pet for professional tooth cleaning is usually costlier.
 This is because the cat will likely have a more pressing concern to deal with.
 Additionally, if any anesthetic is involved, tests will be required to ensure the cat will be safe.
 All of this will add zeros to the final bill.